PI again refused to hand over the unclassified record to the custody of the House Oversight Committee.

 Glad you called.

-All right, be nice here.
+Be nice here.

-Be nice, be nice.
+Be nice.

 I think I know who you're talking about.

-But anyway, you want to talk about former governor Christie.
+But anyway, you want to talk about former Governor Christie?

 Yes.

-Well, Bridgegate, if my if my memory serves me right, it ended it resulted in a conviction that resulted in it being overturned, so officially nobody was you know found guilty of what was alleged at the time.
+Well, Bridgegate, if my memory serves me right, it resulted in a conviction that resulted in it being overturned.

-Um as far as I'm concerned, yeah, still looked fishy to me.
+As far as I'm concerned, yeah, still looked fishy to me.

 He was never himself charged.

-Then of course we have the great hug.
+Then, of course, we have the great hug.

-Listen, uh, here's the thing about Christie.
+Listen, here's the thing about Christie.

 Tell me what he's running on.

-He's running on I hate Donald Trump.
+He's running on, I hate Donald Trump.

-I'm gonna bludgeon Donald Trump.
+I'm going to bludgeon Donald Trump.

 Donald Trump's afraid of me.